l1nd53y/MVZPortfolio/module-projects/mod-2/RESTful-API-Auth/README.md

   - Project uses Java (object-oriented programming language)

 - **J.F 5.5:** *Understands and can apply structured techniques to problem solving, can debug code and can understand the structure of programmes to identify and resolve issues*
-  - Demonstrated the ability to debug through solving the many errors we encountered through attempts to implement an authentication method
+  - Demonstrated the ability to debug through solving the many errors we encountered through attempts to implement an authentication method and ways to hash passwords